python/cpython/Doc/extending/newtypes.rst

    getiterfunc tp_iter;
    iternextfunc tp_iternext;

 These functions provide support for the iterator protocol.
-Any object which wishes to support iteration over its contents (which may be generated during iteration) must implement the ``tp_iter`` handler.
-Objects which are returned by a ``tp_iter`` handler must implement both the ``tp_iter`` and ``tp_iternext`` handlers.
 Both handlers take exactly one parameter, the instance for which they are being called, and return a new reference.
 In the case of an error, they should set an exception and return *NULL*.

-For an object which represents an iterable collection, the ``tp_iter`` handler must return an iterator object.
-The iterator object is responsible for maintaining the state of the iteration.
-For collections which can support multiple iterators which do not interfere with each other (as lists and tuples do), a new iterator should be created and returned.
-Objects which can only be iterated over once (usually due to side effects of iteration) should implement this handler by returning a new reference to themselves, and should also implement the ``tp_iternext`` handler.
-File objects are an example of such an iterator.
+Any :term:`iterable` object must implement the ``tp_iter`` handler, which must return an :term:`iterator` object.
+For collections (such as lists and tuples) which can support multiple iterators which do not interfere with each other, a new iterator should be created and returned by each call to ``tp_iter``.
+Objects which can only be iterated over once (usually due to side effects of iteration, for example file objects) can implement ``tp_iter`` by returning a new reference to themselves, and should also implement the ``tp_iternext`` handler.

-Iterator objects should implement both handlers.
-The ``tp_iter`` handler should return a new reference to the iterator (this is the same as the ``tp_iter`` handler for objects which can only be iterated over destructively).
-The ``tp_iternext`` handler should return a new reference to the next object in the iteration if there is one.
-If the iteration has reached the end, it may return *NULL* without setting an exception or it may set :exc:`StopIteration`; avoiding the exception can yield slightly better performance.
-If an actual error occurs, it should set an exception and return *NULL*.
+Any :term:`iterator` object should implement both ``tp_iter`` and ``tp_iternext``.
+The ``tp_iter`` handler should return a new reference to the iterator.
+The ``tp_iternext`` handler should return a new reference to the next object in the iteration, if there is one.
+If the iteration has reached the end, ``tp_iternext`` may return *NULL* without setting an exception, or it may also set :exc:`StopIteration` (while still returning *NULL*); avoiding the exception can yield slightly better performance.
+If an actual error occurs, it should always set an exception and return *NULL*.

 .. _weakref-support: